2026 CONCERTS and EVENTS

 Experience the intensity of Wagner’s most intimate and powerful music.
 This singular recital offers a rare invitation into Richard Wagner’s inner world, bringing dramatic soprano Anna-Louise Cole and acclaimed pianist Kristian Chong together for some of his most evocative music for voice and piano.

 In this recital Cole brings that artistry to Wagner’s deeply personal Wesendonck-Lieder, a cycle that foreshadows the groundbreaking harmonic world of Tristan und Isolde.
 Chong performs Carl Tausig’s striking solo transcription of the Prelude to Tristan und Isolde, revealing the opera’s volcanic emotional landscape in concentrated form.
 Cole returns for Isolde’s final scene, Isoldens Liebestod, one of the most transcendent farewells in the operatic canon.
 The program also features Liszt’s radiant transcription of the Evening Star aria from Tannhäuser and the glowing love music Ewig war ich, ewig bin ich from Siegfried.
+This is a rare chance to experience Wagner’s most intimate and soul-stirring music at close range, performed by two outstanding artists at the height of their powers.

 WAGNER - Wesendonck-Lieder